Self-Care for Back Pain

 There are still some things you have to think about with the cushion and it will by no means replace you having to do some exercise, but it can be a wonderful way to help those muscles to wake up.
 The stability cushion makes you have to stabilize and adjust so that when you are sitting, you are not just letting your lower spine sink into a hard surface.
 It cuts down on the pain associated with the sitting to standing motion.
 The cushion can be used on any chair, including a car or airplane.

 I usually have my clients try to sit on the cushion after their massage so that it keeps those muscles we just worked in a functional state.
-Click here to be directed to my recommended products page.

 I hope that you at least gained some insight on how to develop more self-awareness by reading this article.
 I would be happy to help you with this if you come into my office, or get you connected to someone in your area to help.
 Just leave me a comment or ask when you come in for your next session.